 This meditation and yoga studio provides a self-proclaimed "non-competitive environment" in a studio that is newly remodeled using non-toxic, green materials.
 The classes offered are focused on a more gentle, restorative style of yoga.

 Renting a bike for the day is an eco-friendly way to get in some exercise and tour the city.
+A 24-hour pass will only set you back $7, and with 30+ stations throughout the city, it's a convenient way to get around.

 Park City makes for the perfect adventure-fueled day trip from Salt Lake City.
 In the Winter, Alta, Deer Valley, and Snowbird are just a few of several ski resorts where you can spend a full day on the slopes.
 Alternative winter activities are endless- snowshoeing, tubing, snowmobiling, and more.
 In the summer time, you can go rafting, hiking, hot air ballooning, mountain biking, and zip-lining.
 Visit Park City has an extensive directory of activities for all seasons and all ages.